Household Plants That Are Toxic to Cats

 Oleander

 Oleander is so deadly that Meryl Streep starred in a movie about it.
-From the laundry list of clinical signs, heart arrhythmia, seizures, and shock should be all you need to hear to steer you cat clear.
+From the laundry list of clinical signs, heart arrhythmia, seizures, and shock should be all you need to hear to steer your cat clear.

 Dieffenbachia

-Dieffenbachia , a.k.a. “dumb cane,” might not kill your cat, but it will burn their mouth, causing difficulty swallowing, choking symptoms, and ultimately organ damage.
+Dieffenbachia , aka “dumb cane,” might not kill your cat, but it will burn their mouth, causing difficulty swallowing, choking symptoms, and ultimately organ damage.

 Marijuana